JungleComputing/saga-implementation/doc/adaptors/Gridsam/README.txt

   translated into a "https" scheme.
   You need, of course, a certificate for the Gridsam service.
 Also, you need a file crypto.properties on your classpath.
-An example is included in the adaptors/GridsamAdaptor directory.
+An example is included in this directory.
 You will probably need to adapt some values there, a.o. to refer to your certificate.
   Also, you need to be aware that the clock of the system on which your application runs does not run more than 5 minutes behind the clock on the server on which the Gridsam service runs, otherwise certificate